skylight-hq/skylight.digital/pages/career_pathways/user-researcher.md

 You understand the social and technological context for government services.
 You can help colleagues understand how digital technology is changing user behavior, and the challenges and opportunities for government services.

 #### Strategic insight
 You understand organizational strategy and objectives.
-You can align user research activities with objectives to create strategic insights that inform policy and proposition.
+You can align user research activities with objectives to create strategic insights that inform policy and program.

 #### Technical understanding
 You demonstrate knowledge of the technologies used to build and operate digital services.
 You understand the different technical roles in a multidisciplinary team.